Human evolution during the Plio-Pleistocene of eastern Africa

 Computed tomography & palaeontology

-Ever since the discovery of x-rays, palaeontology has greatly benefited from radiological techniques such as radiography and, more recently, computed tomography (CT).
-In the past I have done some research, and have written some reviews on the practical aspects of using CT to study fossils.
+Ever since the discovery of x-rays, palaeontology has greatly benefited from radiography and computed tomography (CT) to visualize both internal and external aspects of fossils.
+Some research and reviews of the practical aspects of using CT to study fossils can be found here:

 Spoor F, Jeffery N & Zonneveld F. (2000a) Using diagnostic radiology in human evolutionary studies.
 J. Anatomy 197, 61-76.